Nithin-GK/Nithin-GK.github.io/_pages/about.md

 I am a third year PhD student in the Department of Electrical and Computer Engineering at VIU Lab , Johns Hopkins University.
 I am advised by <a href='https://scholar.google.com/citations?user=AkEXTbIAAAAJ&hl=en'>Dr. Vishal M Patel.</a>

 I work on problems in Computer Vision.
-My research areas include Face recognition and Deep Generative Modelling with a special emphasis on Plug and Play models and efficient architectures for generation, enabling training and inference of generative models on low compute resources.
+My research areas include Deep Generative Modelling using diffusion models with a special emphasis on Plug and Play models and efficient architectures for generation, enabling training and inference of generative models on low compute resources.

 Prior to joining JHU, I obtained my Bachelor's and Master's dual degree (B.Tech& M.Tech)  in Electrical Engineering from Indian Institute of Technology, Madras.
 At IIT Madras, I worked with  <a href='https://scholar.google.co.in/citations?user=jXTZEw4AAAAJ&hl=en'>Dr AN Rajagopalan</a> at the IPCV Lab, on image reconstruction.
 In my free time, I enjoy reading philosophical books, running and hiking.

 A bit about myself.
 I was initially into analog integrated circuit design, and although I was good at it, I did not enjoy it much.
 That is when I found out about computer vision.
 A topic that was fun, I was good at and what the world wanted.
 Moving forward, I found the theory behind diffusion models fascinating.
-(Fun fact: The basics of diffusion were proposed by Einstein himself.)
+(Fun fact: The basics of diffusion were proposed by Einstein himself).
 I have been working with diffusion models for the past 3 years.
 This spans Image, Video and 3-D generation using diffusion models.

 I'm always open to collaborations, if you are excited about diffusion models and want to work with me please feel free to reach out.